-The Entity plans on adopting the amendment for the reporting period ending 30 June 2024.
-The impact of the initial application is not yet know.
+- The Entity plans on adopting the amendment for the reporting period ending 30 June 2024.
+The impact of the initial application is not yet known. - AASB 2022-7: Editorial Corrections to Australian Accounting Standards and Repeal of Superseded and Redundant Standards